mbehr1/dlt-logs/README.md

   - sorts DLT messages automatically by the monotonic timestamp (and first by lifecycles)
   - an adlt binary is provided with the extension and the path to it is available in VS code terminals or via command "New terminal with adlt in path".

+- Provides a "DLT-Logs search" panel view that searches in the payload of the full file.

 - Alternative/deprecated/previous (<= v1.49.0) solution is to use "Open DLT file via deprecated NodeJS implementation..."
 (Mac: &#8679;&#8984;P "Open DLT file via deprecated NodeJS implementation...", Linux/Win: Ctrl+Shift+P "Open DLT file via deprecated NodeJS implementation..." ) command that uses a NodeJS / v8 engine based implementation and is limited by v8 engine memory.
 (Tested with ~1500MB files).
 With files of approx 2GB you get out of memory problems.
 A "load time filter assistant..." helps you in reducing number of messages while opening files >512MB.

 **If you experience any issues with the new adlt based implementation compared to the previous NodeJS implementation please open an [issue](https://github.com/mbehr1/dlt-logs/issues).
 I'll take care with high priority!**